Jaffa riots: Events

-On the night of 1 May 1921, the Jewish Communist Party (precursor of the Palestine Communist Party) distributed Arabic and Yiddish fliers calling for the toppling of British rule and the establishment of a "Soviet Palestine".
+On the night of 30 April 1921, the Jewish Communist Party (precursor of the Palestine Communist Party) distributed Arabic, Hebrew, and Yiddish fliers calling for the toppling of British rule and the establishment of a "Soviet Palestine."
 The party announced its intention to parade from Jaffa to neighbouring Tel Aviv to commemorate May Day.
-On the morning of the parade, despite a warning to the 60 members present from one of Jaffa's most senior police officers, Toufiq Bey al-Said, who visited the party's headquarters, the march headed from Jaffa to Tel Aviv through the mixed Jewish-Arab border neighbourhood of Manshiyya.
+On the morning of the parade, despite a warning to the 60 members present from one of Jaffa's most senior police officers, Toufiq Bey al-Said, who visited the party's headquarters, the march headed from Jaffa to Tel Aviv through the mixed Jewish–Arab border neighbourhood of Manshiyya.

 Another large May Day parade had also been organized for Tel Aviv by the rival socialist Ahdut HaAvoda group, with official authorization.
 When the two processions met, a fistfight erupted.
-Police attempted to disperse the about 50 communist protestors, and Muslims and Christians intervened to help the police against the Jews.
+Police attempted to disperse the about 50 communist protestors.
 A general disturbance quickly ensued and spread to the southern part of town.

-Hearing the gunshots, fighting and believing that Arabs were being attacked, the Arabs of Jaffa went on the offensive.
 Dozens of British, Arab, and Jewish witnesses all reported that Arab men bearing clubs, knives, swords, and some pistols broke into Jewish buildings and murdered their inhabitants, while women followed to loot.
 They attacked Jewish pedestrians and destroyed Jewish homes and stores.
 They beat and killed Jews in their homes, including children, and in some cases split open the victims' skulls.

 At 1:30 pm, an immigrant hostel run by the Zionist Commission and home to a hundred people who had arrived in recent weeks and days was attacked by the mob, and though the residents tried to barricade the gate, it was rammed open and Arabs attackers poured in.
 The stone-throwing was followed by bombs and gunfire, and the Jewish hostel residents hid in various rooms.
 When the police arrived, it was reported that they weren't shooting to disperse the crowd, but were actually aiming at the building.
 In the courtyard one immigrant was felled by a policeman's bullet at short-range, and others were stabbed and beaten with sticks.
 Five women fled a policeman firing his pistol; three escaped.
 A policeman cornered two women and tried to rape them, but they escaped him despite his shooting at them.
 A fourteen-year-old girl and some men managed to escape the building, but each was in turn chased down and beaten to death with iron rods or wooden boards.
-Ibrahim Khalil al-Asmar was beaten with wooden sticks and pointed a gun at, while a hunchbacked Arab and his children were killed.